joanalnu/joanalnu/README.md

 # Joan Alcaide Núñez

-Hello , I'm a physics BSc Student at LMU Munich interested in cosmology and fundamental physics.
+Hello, I'm a physics BSc Student at LMU Munich interested in cosmology and fundamental physics.

 Visit [my website](https://joanalnu.github.io) to find more information and contact details.